90-minute CPD

 Since 2010, I have been fortunate to deliver keynotes, run workshops, and support school maths departments worldwide.
 My work is always grounded in research and illuminated with real classroom examples.
 My aim is always the same: To leave teachers with things they can use in their classrooms tomorrow and strategies and approaches that will last a lifetime.
 Without wishing to blow my own trumpet, the evaluations and feedback I receive are always outstanding.

 Please note: I am not taking on any more maths departments to support beyond my current commitments.
-This may change, so feel free to get in touch and I will add you to my waiting list.
+However, this may change.
+So feel free to contact me, and I will add you to my waiting list.

 Overview

-Below are the descriptions for each workshop, along with guidance on who each workshop is most relevant to.
-Please see the FAQs towards the bottom of the page for further details.
+Below are the descriptions for each workshop and guidance on who each workshop is most relevant to.
+Please see the FAQs for further details.

 1. Supporting teacher change: How I observe a lesson and give feedback

-Relevance: This workshop is suitable for teachers from any subject or phase who are currently coaching or aspiring to coach in the future.
+Relevance: This workshop is suitable for teachers from any subject or phase involved in lesson observations, feedback, or coaching, or aspire to be so.
 It is also suitable for any school leaders looking to introduce or develop coaching programmes in their schools.

-Overview: It is all good for us to decide to change what we do in the classroom, but without our students on board, we will be fighting a losing battle.
+Overview: We may want to change what we do in the classroom, but we will be fighting a losing battle without our students on board.
 We examine a framework for helping students build positive, sustainable habits and routines in our classrooms.
 The framework is grounded in research, and each stage is illustrated by concrete examples from teachers and students I have worked with over the last ten years.

 Relevance: This workshop is suitable for classroom teachers from any subject or phase.